 - Comes with a backlit keyboard and Hush Keys for comfortable and quiet use in a spacious touchpad

-Various screen sizes are available, too, from 10 inches to 15 inches.
-Other models sport convertible designs that let you fold the Chromebook into modes for laptop, tablet, or presentation use, along the lines of 360-degree-rotating models like Lenovo’s Yoga or HP’s x360 families.
-Some models now even let you detach their keyboards to use them as true tablets, just as you can with Windows tablets.
+Different screen sizes have also become available from 10 inches to 15 inches.
+Convertible designs already allow you to fold the Chromebook into modes for laptop, tablet, along the lines of 360-degree-rotating models similar to Lenovo’s Yoga or HP’s x360 families.
+This includes models that can be detached from their keyboards.

 Chromebook Buying Guide and Advice

-CPU – The processor in your Chrome OS machine helps determine how smoothly your Chromebook performs, especially when streaming video or playing online games where multiple tabs are open.
+This is the processor that helps determine how smoothly your Chromebook performs, especially when streaming video or playing online games where multiple tabs are open.

 Editor’s Choice # 2